Japanese Christmas Culture Shock and the Ideal Holi-Date

 Fried chicken and strawberry shortcake after working all day—welcome to a typical Christmas Eve date in Japan!

-The actual meaning of Christmas in Japan is rather hard to explain.
-Being a non-Christian nation, Christmas is not celebrated as a religious or even family-based event here and it’s not even a holiday.
+The actual meaning of Japanese Christmas is rather hard to explain.
+Being a non-Christian nation, Christmas is not celebrated as a religious or even family-based event here.
+It’s not even a public holiday!
 Most companies and some schools will stay open until the last possible moment of the year, an oft-lamented fact that non-Japanese (myself included) find impossible to accept.

 But if it’s not a holiday and it’s not a family or child-focused event, then what is it?
-Well, for many of the younger Japanese, Christmas is seen as more of a romantic holiday, like the precursor to Valentine’s.
-And being such, you may as well experience (and enjoy) a typical Christmas date, so here are a few tips for where to start and what to expect.
+Well, for many of the younger Japanese, Christmas is seen as more of a romantic holiday.
+It’s like the precursor to Valentine’s.
+And being such, you may as well experience (and enjoy) a typical Japanese Christmas date.
+So, here are a few tips for where to start and what to expect.

 For those using Tinder or other dating apps, you might find a sudden surge in the number of likes and message requests that you receive in the weeks leading up to Christmas.
 While this is certainly a boost to the ego, be wary of any guys that send a formulaic message—or you might find yourself chatting and making plans with a “quarter man”.

-My ex-fiancé once planned out in great detail what the ideal Christmas date was for the Japanese, and I’m going to break it down into its respective parts for you here.
+My ex-fiancé once planned out the ideal Japanese Christmas date in great detail.
+I’m going to break it down into its respective parts for you here.

-Department stores have massive Christmas trees, impressive displays and lots of seasonal activities and music to really get you in the festive mood, and many might have already started their pre-New Year sales.
+Department stores have massive Christmas trees, impressive displays and lots of seasonal activities and music to really get you in the festive mood.
+Many might have already started their pre-New Year sales too.
+There are also various European-inspired Christmas markets held around various parts of Tokyo and beyond.
+You can grab a bite to eat here and buy a trinket or ornament to take home.

 Shopping plazas often have large, winter-only ice skating rinks in their central plazas, with skate rentals and rest areas.
-Futakotamagawa Rise, the Red Brick Warehouse in Yokohama, Tokyo Midtown and Tokyo Skytree are just some of the places with these temporary rinks.
+Here are some of the places with these temporary rinks:

-This step applies more to couples with income to spare but many coupon-clippers also like to splash out on a fancy hotel buffet, course dinner or dessert and champagne “snack” in an expensive restaurant this time of year.
-The only problem of course is that many places require reservations far, far in advance—some with two-year-long waiting lists!
+This step applies more to couples with income to spare.
+However, many coupon-clippers also like to splash out on a fancy hotel buffet, course dinner or dessert and champagne “snack” in an expensive restaurant this time of year.
+The only problem, of course, is that many places require reservations far, far in advance—some with two-year-long waiting lists!

 Shopping plazas, parks and gardens, brand-name shops, stations and shopping streets go all out when it comes to winter illuminations.
 These brilliant displays of light are like the winter equivalent of fireworks—one of my friends believes that it’s just not Christmas without a trip to see the lights.
 These lights are often left up from November to February.